daniel-nagy/transporter/packages/core/README.md

 In addition, Transporter can perform recursive RPC if certain subprotocol and network conditions are met.
 Recursive RPC means functions or proxies may be included in function IO.
 This is an interesting concept because it allows state between processes to be held on the call stack.
 For example, recursive RPC allows Observables to be used for pub-sub.

-In order to use recursive RPC your subprotocol must be connection-oriented, bidirectional, and unicast.
+In order to use recursive RPC your subprotocol must be connection-oriented and bidirectional.
 If those conditions are met then the call signature for remote functions will allow functions or proxies as input or output.
 It turns out that these types of connections are common in the browser.

 ###### Types